Back to Top

 Can I have more than four members on my team?

-Most teams consist of three to five people, but you can have as many people on your team as you like.
+Most teams consist of two to five people, but you can have as many people on your team as you like.
 There is no official limit.
 However, only two members of the team who are AACC students can pitch to the judges.

 Is the list of judges for the Business Pitch Competition available to the participants?